saronson/labTemplate/README.md

 How to use with Github Classroom
 --------------------
-1. In your classroom, chose ... and select Create Assignment
+1. In your classroom, choose ... and select Create Assignment
 2. Type an Assignment title and click Continue
 3. In Select a repository dropdown, choose your repository
 4. In Select an online IDE, choose Repl.it and then click Continue